whlapinel/course-manager/notes.md

 ## Progress Log

+### 1/4/2025

+Shifted to lesson planning today and had a lovely time working with the files through the app.
+It's still a little cumbersome.

 ### 1/3/2025

 Big progress today.
 I'm now able to delete the courses directory and re-generate it from the app's database and file system.
 It's pretty fragile though, and there are some things that need to be fixed ASAP: